-Following sustained review of curriculum and assessment, involving SLT, governors, SIP, subject and class leads, changes were made to our assessment system and methodology.
-An adapted curriculum offer and streamlined assessment processes are now in place.
+Following sustained review of curriculum and assessment, involving SLT, governors, SIP, subject leads and feedback from teachers, changes were made to our assessment system and methodology.
+An adapted curriculum offer and streamlined assessment processes are now in place and embedded.
 New methodology was created focussing on the essential skills that all of our learners within the core & extended pathways require - based on the National Curriculum, Launchpad to Literacy and Pre-Key Stage Standards.
 Our assessment goal was to ensure that we provide a highly robust system that enables excellence in education to be captured and recorded accurately across all school phases and pathways.